MyNiuuu/MOFA-Video/README.md

 ## 🔥🔥🔥 New Features/Updates

+- (2024.07.15) We have released the training code for trajectory-based image animation!
+Please refer to [Here](./Training/README.md) for more instructions.
+Stay tuned.
+Welcome bug reports!

 - MOFA-Video will be appeared in *ECCV 2024!* 🇮🇹🇮🇹🇮🇹
 - We have released the Gradio inference code and the checkpoints for **Hybrid** Controls!
 Please refer to [Here](./MOFA-Video-Hybrid/README.md) for more instructions.
 - *Free online demo via HuggingFace Spaces will be coming soon!*